darth-sagar/NavDrive/stage_3_Implementation/Docs/README.md

 Steps:

 1. Copy the trained TFLite model from PC to Raspberry Pi:
+    - use pyenv to create a virtual environment and install the python==3.9.18 for the Raspberry Pi
 2. Place the following scripts on the Pi:
    - `main.py` — handles camera input, model inference, and serial transmission
 3. Make a virtual environment and activate it: